drvinhhoang/drvinhhoang.github.io/README.md

 <img src="Images/bigheadimage.jpg" width="1344" >

 Hi there, I'm Vinh, I'm currently a doctor.
 I'm being on the journey to become an iOS developer.
 It's a rough path but also intriguing.
-I like to make app that make people lives better.
+I like to make app that makes people lives better.

 ### Some app I created recently.